Glossary

 During a by-election, the guide is sent to every address within the electoral district having the election.

 A political party is an organization that is registered with Elections Ontario.
+There is no fee to register a political party.

 An electoral district is divided into geographic areas called polling divisions.
 This is done for the purpose of administering the election.
 There is at least one voting location for each polling division.
 Your voting location on election day is determined by your polling division.